We offer a paid consultancy to help you solve this problem. Please follow the instructions below if you want to book a meeting.

 If they appear under Pages only, then they are not set up correctly.

 This means that, while you can set up ads, you will be severely limited in your targeting and management options.
-And you won’t be able to run ads on Instagram, which is where it’s at right now in summer 2019.
+And you won’t be able to run ads on Instagram.